oVirt/ovirt-site/source/api/ovirtschedulerapi.html.md

 *   Discover(void): returns a JSON containing all available policy units and configurations (configuration is optional).

-Dicover will iterate all plugins and config files and extract the data.
+Discover will iterate all plugins and config files and extract the data.

 Sample: